Frequently Asked Questions

-Please call your case worker or attorney at Avard Law and tell them the number of the question for which you do not understand the answer.
+Please call your case worker or attorney at Avard Law and tell them the question for which you do not understand the answer.
 Or ask a question not covered by the Q & A questions.
 Please note that your calls should be answered within 48 hours.
 Thank you for your assistance.
 We are working very hard to help you win your case.

 Board Certified in Social Security Disability by the NBTA.
 Licensed in both Florida and Massachusetts.
 Accredited Veterans’ disability attorney.

 Board Certified in Social Security Disability by the NBTA.
 Licensed in both Florida and Michigan.
 NOSSCR Board of Directors Member.

 Complete the form and we will call you back to discuss your case.
 We can schedule your free consultation by phone or at one of our Florida offices.